 The application is made online.
 Click the button “Apply” to begin the application procedure.

-- The form: Application form for admission to research studies.
+- The form Application for/decision on admission to research studies

 - Copies of relevant course/degree certificates and references verifying eligibility and criteria met

-As a general rule, applications and enclosures should be written in Swedish, English, Norwegian and Danish.
-Documents written in other languages must be translated into Swedish or English by an authorised translator.
-A list of authorised translators can be obtained from the Swedish Legal, Financial and Administrative Services Agency (www.kammarkollegiet.se).
+As a main rule, application documents and attachments are to be written in Swedish, Danish, Norwegian, or English.
+Documents in other languages must be translated by an authorised translator to Swedish or English.
+A list of authorised translators can be obtained from Kammarkollegiet (the Legal, Financial and Administrative Services Agency), www.kammarkollegiet.se/engelska/start.

 We decline any contact with advertisers or recruitment agencies in the recruitment process.